rubocop/rubocop/manual/cops_layout.md

 Enabled | Yes | Yes  | 0.49 |

-This cop checks that the closing brace in an array literal is either on the same line as the last array element, or a new line.
+This cop checks that the closing brace in an array literal is either on the same line as the last array element or on a new line.

 When using the `symmetrical` (default) style: